Canon 10D vs Sigma fp

 Studio photographers will appreciate that the Canon 10D (unlike the fp) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

 The fp is a recent model that features in the current product line-up of Sigma.
-In contrast, the 10D has been discontinued (but can be found pre-owned on eBay).
+In contrast, the 10D has been discontinued (but can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the 10D was succeeded by the Canon 20D.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Sigma websites.
+Further information on the features and operation of the 10D and fp can be found, respectively, in the Canon 10D Manual (free pdf) or the online Sigma fp Manual.

 So how do things add up?
 Is the Canon 10D better than the Sigma fp or vice versa?
 A synthesis of the relative strong points of each of the models is listed below.